Outdoor Reset Explained

 9. Boiler delay is how long the control will wait until the second boiler is started.
 This is normally adjustable from 30 seconds to 4 minutes or more, depending on the manufacturer.
 Not all outdoor reset controls have this option.

-Also have charts for older (standard) copper tube baseboard.
+We also have charts for older (standard) copper tube baseboard.

-At the bottom of the above curve is all the information from the calculations.
-You will see from the example that the water temperature at 70°F outdoor air temperature is 95°F. If the outdoor air temperature drops to 0°F, the system water temperature will be 140°F. The outdoor air temperatures and water temperatures can all be changed to fit any scenario.
+This is how we plotted the heating curve to set our control.
+You will see from the example that the water temperature at 70F outdoor air temperature is 95F.
+If the outdoor air temperature drops to 10F, the system water temperature will be 140F.
+While this is a good temperature, it is not a bad idea to increase it 5-10 degrees.
+The outdoor air temperatures and water temperatures can all be changed to fit any scenario.

 Let's take a look at the outdoor curve from the way it was shipped (factory default) and what system water temps we would have been operating at.
 On a 20-degree day, you can see that the system water temperature is almost 30 degrees cooler.
 This will use less fuel.
 We need to calculate the heating curves by doing the heat losses and measuring the radiation, and readjust the curves for each job as explained above.